 By embracing the lessons and truths associated with the number 21, individuals can gain a deeper understanding of God’s plans and experience spiritual growth.
 The power of revelation tied to this number can lead to a heightened sense of enlightenment and a closer relationship with God.

 As we continue our spiritual journeys, we can draw on the significance of the number 21 to guide us towards a deeper understanding of divine wisdom.
-Its symbolism can offer valuable insights into our faith and lead us towards greater spiritual growth.
+Its symbolism can offer valuable insights into our faith and lead us toward greater spiritual growth.

 Q: What is the biblical meaning of 21?